talkingwallace/ChatGPT-Paper-Reader/README.md

 - Splitting a PDF paper into multiple parts for reading and generating a summary of each part.
 When reading each part, it will refer to the context of the previous part within the token limit.
 - Before reading the paper, you can set the questions you are interested in the prompt.
-This will help ChatGPT focus on the relevant information when reading and summarizing, resulting in better reading performance. reader.question(paper, 'What does dataset this paper use?')
+This will help ChatGPT focus on the relevant information when reading and summarizing, resulting in better reading performance.
-- Anwser your question based all the summaries of all parts of the paper
+- Answer your question based on all the summaries of all parts of the paper.

-By default, the initalized prompt will ask ChatGPT to focus on these points:
+By default, the initialized prompt will ask ChatGPT to focus on these points:
 - Who are the authors?
 - What is the process of the proposed method?
 - What is the performance of the proposed method?
 Please note down its performance metrics.
 - What are the baseline models and their performances?
 Please note down these baseline methods.
 - What dataset did this paper use?

 These questions are designed for research articles in the field of computer science.
-After finishing reading the paper, you can ask questions using 'question()' interface.
+After finishing reading the paper, you can ask questions using the `question()` interface.

 ## Example: Read AlexNet Paper